 Glossary of legal terms for selling photos online

-Rights-managed: A one-time license can be purchased to use the photo with restrictions regarding distribution.
-Additional licenses must be purchases for additional use.
+Rights managed.
+A one-time license can be purchased to use the photo with restrictions regarding distribution.
+Additional licenses must be purchased for additional use.

-For more in-depth information about copyright laws and licensing in the U.S., check out Photo Secrets to understand the copyright laws that protect your work, or look at any major stock photo site to see how they define different types of licenses.
+For more in-depth information about copyright laws and licensing in the US, check out this FAQ to understand the copyright laws that protect your work or look at any major stock photo site to see how they define different types of licenses.